john1226966735/DKT/readme.md

-I will share my own implemantation of some Deep Learning-based Knowledge Tracing models.
+I will share my own implementation of some Deep Learning-based Knowledge Tracing models.